-As of July 1, 2017, the fixed interest rate is 4.45% for undergraduate students.
-The government pays the yearly interest while you’re in school.
-Undergraduates with the greatest need can borrow up to $5,500, depending on grade level.
+Subsidized Direct Stafford Loans are available to undergraduate students with financial need.
+It is subsidized because the government pays the yearly interest while you’re in school.
 The amount a student can borrow each year increases with grade level.

 Unsubsidized Federal Direct Stafford Loans (not based on need)

 Unsubsidized Direct Stafford Loans are sponsored by the government, but are not based on financial need.
-The interest rate for this unsubsidized loan is 4.45% for undergraduate students and 6.00% for graduate and professional students, as of July 1, 2017.
-The amount you can borrow each year varies from $5,500 to $20,500, depending on grade level, dependency status and other factors.
+The amount you can borrow each year varies depending on grade level, dependency status, and other factors.
 Interest on these loans will accrue while you are in school, and if not paid before repayment begins, will be added to the original amount borrowed on this loan.
 It is strongly encouraged that you at least make interest-only payments while you are enrolled in school.

 Direct/PLUS Federal Loans for Parents, Graduate and Professional Students

 PLUS Loans are federal loans for graduate and professional students and parents of dependent undergraduate students.
-As of July 1, 2017 the fixed interest rate for these loans is 7.00%.
 Interest will accrue while the student is enrolled and will be added to the original amount borrowed on this loan.
 It is strongly encouraged that you at least make interest-only payments while you are enrolled in school.